HeronWit/HeronWit/README.md

 - 👋 Hi, I’m @HeronWit
-- 👀 I’m interested in RPGs, botanics and (now) cooding
+- 👀 I’m interested in RPGs, botanics and (now) coding
-- 🌱 I’m soon taking the SC50 classes!
+- 🌱 I’m soon be taking the SC50 classes!
 - 💞️ I’m looking to improve with any help
-- 📫 How to reach me ... somewhere here, I guess
+- 📫 You may reach me here in English, French or Portuguese

 <!---
 HeronWit/HeronWit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.